AK-Homberger/NMEA2000-AIS-Gateway/README.md

 Currently following AIS message types are supported: 1-3, 5, 18, 24A, 24B

 To does:
-- Message type 14 for AIS safety related brodcast messages (to support AIS MOB devices).
+- Message type 14 for AIS safety related broadcast messages (to support AIS MOB devices).
 - ETA calculation for message 5 translation.

 To use the gateway the following libraries have to be installed (as ZIP file):